Paramètres d'affichage

 Getting your residence permit

-When you are granted refugee, stateless or subsidiary protection status, you have the right to settle in France on a long-term basis and to work there.
-You must then apply for your residence permit (also called " residence title ").
+When you are granted refugee, stateless, or subsidiary protection status, you have the right to settle in France long-term and work there.
+You must then apply for your residence permit.

-- For refugees and subsidiary protected persons, the application for a residence permit is now done online.
-You have to send everything online and you no longer have an appointment at the prefecture to submit the documents.
-You will only have to go to the prefecture in person when you receive your residence permit.
+- For refugees and subsidiary protected persons, the application for a residence permit is made on the website Foreigners in France (ANEF).
+You must submit all documents on this application.
+You will be summoned to the prefecture to collect your fingerprints.
+You will also need to go to the prefecture to collect your residence permit.

-- For stateless persons, the application for a residence permit is still made at the prefecture.
+- For stateless people, the application for a residence permit is always made at the prefecture.

 How to do it?

-• Proof of address of less than 6 months old (domiciliation certificate or accommodation certificate)
+• Proof of address less than 6 months old (certificate of residence or proof of accommodation)

-- If you are without stable accommodation and you only have a postal address to receive mail, the usual domiciliation certificate is accepted.
+- If you are without stable accommodation and only have a postal address to receive mail, the usual proof of address is accepted.

 The administration may ask you for other documents, depending on whether you are applying for a card for yourself or for members of your family.

-• Connect to your Foreigners in France account: click on your name at the top right of the home page, and select "Access my account" .
+• Log in to your Foreigners in France (ANEF) account, then click on your name at the top right of the home page, and select "Access my account".

-• Or if you've never done it, create your account.
+• Or if you've never done so, create your account.

-> To read: the Refugees.info sheet “Create a personal account on Étrangers en France”.
+> Read: the Réfugiés.info sheet “Create a personal account on Foreigners in France (ANEF)”.

-Stateless people cannot yet apply on this site.
-If you have been recognized as stateless, you must go directly to the prefecture near your address to apply for a residence permit.
-The documents requested are the same as the request on the internet.
+Stateless persons cannot yet apply on this website.
+If you have been recognized as stateless, you must go directly to the prefecture in your area to submit your residence permit application.
+The required documents are the same as for online applications (you must include the letter with the OFPRA or CNDA decision granting you stateless status).

-If you are unknown to the administration (family member of a refugee or beneficiary of subsidiary protection or stateless), and if you do not have a foreign number or visa number, you must go directly to the prefecture to apply for a residence permit.
+If you are unknown to the administration, and if you do not have a foreign number or visa number, you must go directly to the prefecture to apply for a residence permit.

-Once you are logged into your account on the Étrangers en France website, click on “I request or renew a residence permit” to complete the residence permit application procedure.
+Once you are logged into your account on the Foreigners in France (ANEF) website, click on “I am requesting or renewing a residence permit” to apply for a residence permit.

-If your file is complete and sent within the requested time, you will then receive an "certificate of extension of instruction" (API in French).
-It is a temporary residence document which proves that you have the right to be in France in a regular situation and that you can work.
-This certificate replaces the receipt and is valid for a renewable period of 3 months.
+If your application is complete and submitted within the requested timeframe, you will receive a "certificate of extension of instruction" (API).
+This is a temporary residence document that proves that you have the legal right to be in France and that you can work.
+The API also allows you to access your social security benefits, but does not allow you to travel.
+This certificate replaces the receipt and is valid for 6 months.
+The certificate is renewable until the prefecture makes its decision.

-Once the prefecture has validated your application, you finally receive a "favorable decision certificate" which is valid until your residence permit is available.
+Once the prefecture has approved your application, you will receive a "certificate of favorable decision," which is valid until your residence permit is available.
+This certificate proves that you can work and authorizes you to cross the borders of the Schengen Area.

-For stateless persons, after submitting the residence permit application file to the prefecture or sub-prefecture, you will receive a temporary residence document called a receipt.
-This document allows you to be in a regular situation in France during the study of your file.
+For stateless people: After submitting your residence permit application to the prefecture or sub-prefecture, you will receive a temporary residence document called a receipt.
+This document allows you to remain legally resident in France while your application is being processed.
 It also allows you to work.

-To find out how your application is progressing, log into your personal account on the Foreigners in France website, click on your name at the top right of the home page, and select " Access my account".
+To find out the progress of your application, log in to your personal account on the Foreigners in France website, click on your name in the top right corner of the home page, and select " Access my account".

-• Submission of the request: your request has been received.
+• Application submitted : your application has been received.

-• Investigation in progress: the prefecture has begun to study your request, its processing is in progress.
+• Processing in progress: the prefecture has begun to examine your request and it is being processed.

 • Decision made: your request has been processed, a decision has been made.

-• Residence permit available: your card is available.
-An SMS will tell you how to recover it.
-If you do not receive any SMS, you must go to the website of your prefecture to find out how to retrieve your residence permit.
+If you do not receive any message, you must go to your prefecture's website to find out how to retrieve your manufactured residence permit.

 The day you pick up your residence permit, you will have to prove that you have paid €25 in tax stamps (with proof of payment of the stamp duty).